 What is Occupational Therapy?

 An Occupational Therapist provides support to children, young people and adults whose health or disability makes it hard for them to do the things they would like to do.
-OT’s can identify strengths and difficulties, help with solutions and help individuals participate in activities.
+OT’s can identify strengths and difficulties, help with solutions and support individuals to participate in activities.

-- Fine Motor Skills: Movements and actions that use smaller muscles and body parts and often require precision
+- Fine motor skills - movements and actions that use smaller muscles and body parts and often require precision and dexterity.

-- Social Skills: Targets self-regulation skills to better manage social situations
+- Social skills - targeting self-regulation skills to better manage social situations.

-- Daily Living and Functional Life Skills: The skills we utilise to physically care for ourselves, such as cooking and feeding ourselves, dressing, toileting, etc
+- Daily living & functional life skills - the skills we utilise to physically care for ourselves, such as cooking and feeding ourselves, dressing, toileting, etc.

-- Sleep: Identifying barriers and challenges to maintaining healthy sleep and developing different strategies to increase sleep health
+- Sleep - identifying barriers and challenges to maintaining healthy sleep and developing strategies to improve the quality of sleep.

 What does Occupational Therapy at Hessel Group look like?

 Our OT’s based in SA, strive to assist individuals to live an independent and meaningful life.
 The first steps when starting therapy is to gather information about your needs and complete an individual assessment.
 This will assist in developing a personalised therapy plan that best meets your needs and works towards your goals.